mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueprocess-1-0-0.md

 Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].

-The "BlueToqueTools Business Process" DID Method space is based, in large part, on the Object Management Group (OMG) Business Process Management Notation (BPMN) specification[40] for defining executable business process workflow templates.
+The "BlueToqueTools Business Process" DID Method Namespace is based, in large part, on the Object Management Group (OMG) Business Process Management Notation (BPMN) specification[40] for defining executable business process workflow templates.
 In addition to being able to visually define business process workflow templates, the BPMN specification[40] defines a standard XML serialization format for the persistance and exchange of business process workflow templates across multiple workflow platforms.

 Further, the Trusted Digital Web project defines a BPMN-compatible, compact executable byte code and serialization format for the efficient storage and execution of business process workflow templates for use with Verifiable Data Registry (VDR) technologies (blockchain or any other verifiable storage architecture/technology).